dzackgarza/Notes/Talks/Integration Workshop/Notes.md

     \int_\gamma f(z) ~dz = \phi(z_b) - \phi(z_a) \text{ or equivalently for all closed contours, } \oint f(z) ~dz = 0
     $$

-  - Note - a fundamental theorem of Calculus holds in $\C$ (much like in $\R$), but the problem is that many basic functions fail to have antiderivatives!
+  - Note - a fundamental theorem of Calculus holds in $\C$ (much like in $\RR$), but the problem is that many basic functions fail to have antiderivatives!

     - Example: $f(z) = \frac 1 z$ does not have the antiderivative $\ln z$ as in real calculus - in fact, it has no antiderivative because there is a closed contour for which $\oint f(z) \neq 0$, namely the unit circle.
     - So the workhorses from real calculus ($u$ subs, integration by parts, etc) become far less effective.